Ranked #1 Children's Hospital by U.S. News & World Report

 Many children with epilepsy experience seizures which respond well to treatment.
 A few types of epilepsy, however, are characterized by seizures which begin very early in childhood and are associated with severe intellectual and/or developmental disabilities.
 These conditions, known as progressive epileptic encephalopathies, are particularly severe and are often difficult to treat.
 These syndromes include infantile spasms, early infantile epileptic encephalopathy with suppression bursts (Ohtahara syndrome), malignant migrating partial epilepsy of infancy, early myoclonic epileptic encephalopathy, and severe myoclonic epilepsy of infancy (Dravet syndrome).

-Your family does not need to travel to Boston Children’s Hospital to participate in this research study.
-In order to participate, your child must provide a blood sample (or other source of DNA).
-Ideally, we also collect blood/DNA samples from both biological parents and in some instances siblings.
+Participation in this research study includes providing a blood sample (or another source of DNA, such as saliva).
+We also collect blood/DNA samples from both biological parents and in some instances siblings.
 In addition, we will conduct a detailed interview (either by phone or in person) to collect family and medical history.
 This interview will last approximately 1 hour.
 We will also review your child’s medical records, including EEG data and any imaging studies (such as MRI) performed in the past, in order to get a complete overview of your child’s medical history.

 We look forward to hearing from you!

 PCDH19-Related Epilepsy is a rare genetic type of epilepsy characterized by difficult to treat seizures as well as developmental and behavioral issues.
 It is caused by DNA sequence changes (“mutations”) in the PCDH19 gene and typically affects females only.
 Males who have mutations in the PCDH19 gene are often spared from these features.
 Currently, little is known about PCDH19-Related Epilepsy, and there are no targeted treatments available.